MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-serilog-3.md

 ---

-1. In your terminal, navigate to the root folder of the cloned repo and run the following .NET command to build the app:
+1. In your terminal, browse to the root folder of the cloned repo and run the following .NET command to build the app:

     ```powershell
     dotnet build src
     ```

-1. In your terminal, navigate to the samples folder and run the following .NET command to run the app:
+1. In your terminal, browse to the samples folder and run the following .NET command to run the app:

     ```powershell
     dotnet build run